-Full Professor and Vice-Dean of Innovation and Strategic Partnerships
+Full Professor and Vice-Dean, Innovation and Strategic Partnerships

 Work E-mail: apoulain@uOttawa.ca